 Step 8: Creating filters

-- From the Data Sets tree, select a single variable or hold down the ctrl or shift key on your keyboard and click on multiple variables.
+- From the Data Sources tree, select a single categorical variable or hold down the ctrl or shift key on your keyboard and click on multiple variables.

-- Click Anything > Filter > Filters from Selected Data and press OK.
-New variables will appear in the Data Sets tree in orange.
-You can now use these variables as filters on your outputs via Inputs > FILTERS & WEIGHT > Filter(s) in the object inspector.
+- From the toolbar, click Anything > Filter > Filters from Selected Data and press OK.
+New variables will appear in orange.
+You can now use these variables as filters on your outputs that use variables as the input via Data > Filters & Weight > Filter(s) in the object inspector.

 Step 9: Exporting the document as a dashboard